-- 2.96 Full registration of patients treated, including documentation of ethnicity.
-See 2.18 ensure the DH-issued national 'data change notice' to include Gypsies, Roma and Travellers alongside the 16+1 other ethnic categories which are monitored by the NHS is also applied to the prison medical care system. - 2.97 Use of a standard primary care record system incorporating past medical records and passing on full record to the NHS primary care record system on release. - 2.98 Active liaison with medical service outside prison on release and pro-active commitment to ensuring smooth transition of care.
+- 2.97 Full registration of patients treated, including documentation of ethnicity.
+See 2.18 ensure the Department of Health-issued national "data change notice" to include Gypsies, Roma and Travellers alongside the 16+1 other ethnic categories that are monitored by the NHS is also applied to the prison medical care system. - 2.98 Use of a standard primary care record system incorporating past medical records and passing on the full record to the NHS primary care record system on release.

-- 2.99 Ensure the needs of Gypsy Roma Traveller prisoners are addressed: - Awareness among healthcare teams that Travellers experience high levels of mental illness and suicide. - Ensure literacy problems don't impact negatively on negotiating bureaucracy involved in accessing health and other services. - Ensure literacy and nomadism don't impact on maintaining links with families e.g. writing applications for Visiting Orders, ensuring families can receive these if they live on an unauthorised site/possess no officially recognised address.
+- 2.99 Active liaison with medical services outside prison on release and proactive commitment to ensuring smooth transition of care. - 2.100 Ensure the needs of Gypsy and Traveller prisoners are addressed: - There should be awareness among healthcare teams that Gypsies and Travellers experience high levels of mental illness and suicide. - Ensure literacy problems do not impact negatively on negotiating the bureaucracy involved in accessing health and other services. - Ensure literacy and nomadism do not impact on maintaining links with families, for example, writing applications for Visiting Orders, ensuring families can receive these if they live on an unauthorised site or possess no officially recognised address.

-Standards for immigration removal centre (IRC) medical services
+Standards for immigration removal centre medical services

-There are similarities between IRCs and with prison care.
-NHS England is also responsible and the client group may overlap through those who are transferred from prison.
+There are similarities between IRCs and prison with regard to care.
+NHSE is also responsible, and the client group may overlap through those who are transferred from prison.
 However, there are challenging differences.
-IRCs are more directly harmful to mental health due to the unpredictable and unstable nature of immigration detention and the 'culture of disbelief', particularly involving highly vulnerable detainees/survivors of trafficking/torture.
+IRCs are more directly harmful to mental health due to the unpredictable and unstable nature of immigration detention and the "culture of disbelief", particularly involving highly vulnerable detainees/survivors of trafficking/torture.

-- 2.100 Highly vulnerable or unwell detainees should not be in IRCs (Home Office guidance). - 2.101 Healthcare workers have a central role in identifying highly vulnerable or unwell detainees and need to be skilled and supported to do this. - 2.102 Independent clinicians e.g. Medical Justice should be available to assess detainees at risk of inadequate care in detention. - 2.103 Continuity of physical healthcare is vital e.g. secondary care appointments should not be misssed and medication should not be interrupted due to detention. - 2.104 The impact of detention on mental health should be regularly re-assessed and treated (see Health of Vulnerable Migrants p14).
+- 2.101 Highly vulnerable or unwell detainees should not be in IRCs (Home Office guidance). - 2.102 Healthcare workers have a central role in identifying highly vulnerable or unwell detainees and need to be skilled and supported to do this. - 2.103 Independent clinicians (e.g. Medical Justice) should be available to assess detainees at risk of inadequate care in detention. - 2.104 Continuity of physical healthcare is vital: for example, secondary care appointments should not be missed and medication should not be interrupted due to detention. - 2.105 The impact of detention on mental health should be regularly re-assessed and treated (see Health of vulnerable migrants, p14).